kawaicheung/book-on-naming-things/manuscript/Ch_BRUSHSTROKE_RateLimit.md

         }

 RateLimitInfo ==> RateLimiter?
-No. RateLimitEVALUATOR. feels right.
+No. Not actually doing the rate limiting.
+RateLimitEVALUATOR. feels right.